 The Latest Dartmouth Admission Cycle

-For the Class of 2029, Dartmouth College received 28,230 applications, with 1,702 students admitted, resulting in a 6.0% acceptance rate.
-This year’s cycle saw a slight drop in applications from the record high the year before, though competition for places remains intense.
+For the Class of 2030, Dartmouth College received 28,863 applications, with 1,687 students admitted, resulting in a 5.8% acceptance rate.
+This year’s cycle saw the second highest number of applications on record, meaning competition for places remains intense.
 Yield rates remained high, confirming Dartmouth’s strong pull among admitted students.

 Early Decision (ED)